paulxiep/sentiment_analysis_test/README.md

 2023-12-29, 15:40 - Added basic tokenization module and researched potential deep learning models to fine-tune

+2023-12-30, 22:45 - Experimenting with basic LSTM.
+Downgraded required Python to 3.8 to enable GPU acceleration on Tensorflow.
+Have yet to re-test the web scraping module.

 ### Development plan

 1. Find some usable data for sentiment analysis in Thai